UNNC-Fab/2025-2-mingzhao/docs/daily-homework/3d-printer.md

 ### 1. Import the boat model
 <div style="display: flex; justify-content: space-between; gap: 10px;">
     <img src="https://raw.githubusercontent.com/jasperxi0218/imageuploadservice/main/img/143a15500f4ca313f5076d1d0f47034f.png" width="45%" />
+    <p style="width: 45%;">The first step for the boat model is importing it into the 3D printing software.
+This step ensures that the correct model file is ready for modification and printing.</p>
 </div>

 ### 2. Connect the H2DC machine
 <div style="display: flex; justify-content: space-between; gap: 10px;">
     <img src="https://raw.githubusercontent.com/jasperxi0218/imageuploadservice/main/img/861827e8bfb0a983b119f34d47a14cba.png" width="45%" />
+    <p style="width: 45%;">The next step is connecting the H2DC machine, ensuring that the printer is correctly linked to the software and ready to start printing.</p>
 </div>

 ### 3. Debug and adjust settings
 <div style="display: flex; justify-content: space-between; gap: 10px;">
     <img src="https://raw.githubusercontent.com/jasperxi0218/imageuploadservice/main/img/ae35ea6c290fa405ba9bc86d1e5e8c47.png" width="45%" />
+    <p style="width: 45%;">After connecting the machine, the software settings are adjusted, and debugging is performed to ensure that the printer is properly calibrated for the task.</p>
 </div>

 ### 4. Finish printing
 <div style="display: flex; justify-content: space-between; gap: 10px;">
     <img src="https://raw.githubusercontent.com/jasperxi0218/imageuploadservice/main/img/4337881f6aa509100ee9fa960569d541.jpg" width="45%" />
     <img src="https://raw.githubusercontent.com/jasperxi0218/imageuploadservice/main/img/a064dc315b417c231433ed3a3fbaef17.jpg" width="45%" />
+    <p style="width: 45%;">Finally, the boat is printed and ready for inspection.
+This step includes the final review of the printed model before it is removed from the printing bed.</p>
 </div>

 ---